-Based on MoDOT's 2019-2023 Statewide Transportation Improvement Program investment of \$5.9 billion, the program is estimated to create 4,746 jobs - a 4 percent increase when compared to MoDOT's 2018-2022 STIP.
-Transportation investments are expected to contribute \$15 billion of economic output during the next 20 years, resulting in a \$2.50 return on every \$1 invested in transportation which is fairly consistent with the last four years of STIP analyses.
+Based on MoDOT's 2020-2024 Statewide Transportation Improvement Program investment of \$6.2 billion, the program is estimated to create 4,940 jobs - a 4% increase when compared to MoDOT's 2019-2023 STIP.
+The average number of jobs created increased in line with the increase in expenditures.

-The increase in economic return is due to the increasing construction investment of highway and bridge improvements.
-Though these figures tell a powerful economic story, they are also a sign of missed opportunity.
-Current investments must focus on maintaining the current transportation system rather than new major projects that offer a larger economic return.
+Transportation investments are expected to contribute \$15 billion of economic output during the next 20 years, resulting in a \$2.49 return on every \$1 invested in transportation, which is fairly consistent with the last four years of STIP analyses.
+The slight decrease in economic return is due to the larger percentage of highway and bridge preservation expenditures compared to the previous year.
+Current funding levels are only sufficient to maintain the current transportation system in its current condition rather than new major projects that offer a larger economic return.
+Missourians have consistently said they want us to take care of the existing system first, a \$55 billion value that carries a \$125 billion replacement cost.